snowplow/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-quickstart/utils/index.md

 `}
 </code></pre>

-For Redshift & Postgres we also introduce the `prefix` and `alias` fields, where `prefix` is the `prefix` that is put infront of each field name in the context, and `alias` is the table alias used upon joining.
+For Redshift & Postgres we also introduce the `prefix` and `alias` fields, where `prefix` is the `prefix` that is put in front of each field name in the context, and `alias` is the table alias used upon joining.
 This can be useful when you are using custom SQL.
 As an example, using the above configuration we could access the `internal_user_id` field using the following SQL:

 ```sql
 mcc_iud.mcc_internal_user_id as internal_user_id,